Governors

 Co-opted Governor

 I have lived in Whitstable since 1997 having relocated for work reasons with my [then] young family.
 All three of my children thoroughly enjoyed their time at WJS and went on to university and the wider world.
 My professional area has always been Personnel and Development and after 17 years with KCC's Schools' Personnel Service I decided to leave to set up my own HR Consultancy business but still very much working in the schools sector.
 I love this town, the people, the beach and the deep sense of community here - all the reasons why our intention to just stay "a few years" turned into setting down roots.
 I am also deeply passionate about our duty to provide the very best education for children and leaving a lasting legacy for others.
-Among my interests are walking the dog, running along the beach and local woods and the occasional beer watching a decent band in the Neptune
+Amongst my interests are walking the dog, running along the beach and local woods and the occasional beer watching a decent band in the Neptune

 Paul Brown